alberti42/Volume-Control/README.md

 * You can adjust the step size by which the volume is changed.
 * You can disable the feedback bezel with the volume level.
 This is useful when you are watching movies and you do not want to be distracted by the overlaid bezel.
 * Using volume keys, the volume of the currently playing application (either Music or Spotify) is adjusted.
 If neither Music nor Spotify is playing, then the system volume will be adjusted.
-* When you press command key (⌘), you control the system volume regardless whether Music or Spotify is playing.
+* When you press command key (``⌘``), you control the system volume regardless whether Music or Spotify is playing.
-* The option ``Use ⌘ modifier`` toggles the app behavior, meaning that volume keys control the system volume, and when ``⌘`` is simultaneously pressed, in which case the volume of Music and Spotify is adjusted.
+* The option ``Use ⌘ modifier`` toggles the app behavior, meaning that volume keys control the system volume, and when ``⌘`` is simultaneously pressed, the volume of Music and Spotify is then controlled.

 ![Screenshot of the application](https://raw.githubusercontent.com/alberti42/Volume-Control/main/Images/screenshot.png)